EunbyulNa/space-invaders/README.md

 ### 3. Time reduce
+To create a 1-minute timer, I set the time variable to 60 and created two new variables: "mins" and "seconds".
+This way, I can display the time in the format "Mins : Seconds".
+To calculate the number of minutes, I divide the time variable by 60 and round down to the nearest integer using the "floor" function.
+This gives me the value of "mins".
+To calculate the number of seconds, I use the remainder of the division operation (% operator).

+To display the time with leading zeros, I use an "if" statement.
+If the value of "mins" is less than 10, I add a "0" in front of it.
+Similarly, if the value of "seconds" is less than 10, I add a "0" in front of it.
+This formatted time is then displayed in the timer span.

+When the timer reaches 0, the "setInterval" function is cleared and the "gameOver()" function is executed.

 ### 4. Generate aliens, and move
+To generate aliens, I create an image element and set the image source attribute.
+Since these aliens will be generated randomly, I use the Math.random() method.
+"Math.random() * 1000" means that the random number generated will be between 0 and 1000.
+I round this number down using Math.floor.

+To move the aliens down, I select all the aliens and loop through each one.
+I use the getComputedStyle.getPropertyValue("top") method to get the current position of the alien and then set its style.top property.
+This moves the alien down by adding 20 pixels to its top position.
+To prevent the aliens from overcrowding the screen, I use an "if" statement.
+If the alienTop reaches 700, then the alien is removed.

 ### 5. Move a spaceship
+To move the spaceship only using the keyboard, I use the keydown event function.
+I also add a boolean variable called "isGameover".
+If the game is over, the keydown event function is exited.
+Otherwise, the user can move the spaceship.

+First, I get the current left position of the spaceship using the getComputedStyle.getPropertyValue("left") method.
+If the user presses the ArrowLeft key code, the spaceship moves to the left.
+Similarly, if the user presses the ArrowRight key code, the spaceship moves to the right.
+If the user presses the spacebar key, the "generateBullet()" function is executed.

 ### 6. Generate bullet, and movement